 So where should you set the Reply-To address?

-If you’re using a dedicated Gmail/G Suite account for your email campaigns, and you want replies to all of your campaigns to go to an email address different from the From address, then you might as well set that Reply-To in your Gmail settings, so you don’t have to remember to set it in the GMass Settings box each time.
+If you’re using a dedicated Gmail/Google Workspace account for your email campaigns, and you want replies to all of your campaigns to go to an email address different from the From address, then you might as well set that Reply-To in your Gmail settings, so you don’t have to remember to set it in the GMass Settings box each time.

-If you’re using the same Gmail/G Suite account to send campaigns as you use to manage your personal email, then it’s better to set the Reply-To in the GMass settings box for each campaign you send.
+If you’re using the same Gmail/Google Workspace account to send campaigns as you use to manage your personal email, then it’s better to set the Reply-To in the GMass settings box for each campaign you send.
 This is because it’s likely that you want replies to your personal emails to go to your From Address but you want replies to your campaigns to go elsewhere.

 Why set a Reply-To address at all?